Research

 Behavioral tasks

-The lab employs theory-inspired behavioral tasks of different modalities to isolate key variables related to learning and decision-making.
-We work primarily with freely-moving rats and our tasks include different sets of Pavlovian and instrumental paradigms, including classical tasks like sensory preconditioning and reinforcer devaluation, and complex odor-guided tasks where rats learn to make appropriate decisions across several trials.
-Many of our tasks focus on latent learning and inference testing, as these processes can reveal a lot about what types of information rats pick up when exploring the world.
+The lab employs carefully designed behavioral tasks of different modalities to isolate key variables related to learning and decision-making.
+We work primarily with freely-moving rats and our tasks include Pavlovian and instrumental paradigms, including classical tasks like sensory preconditioning and reinforcer devaluation, and more complex odor-guided tasks where rats learn to make appropriate decisions across several trials.
+Many of our tasks focus on latent learning and inference testing, as these processes reveal several hidden features of what types of information the rats pick up when exploring the world.

 Manipulating neural activity and cellular properties